ooaklee/ghatd/external/observability/README.md

 Start with the [runnable HTTP/CLI reference and local LGTM kit](../../examples/observability/README.md) for a complete working pipeline.
 The [configuration reference](CONFIGURATION.md) covers endpoint and header precedence, protocols, TLS, cadence and sampling.
+Use the [telemetry doctor and contract tests](DOCTOR.md) to inspect effective settings safely and verify that all three signals reach a receiver.

 ## Bootstrap